Last updated: 2018-01-22

 - Be an active [Trustee] for at least 2 weeks with no active warnings.

-- Build a small town with at least 10 original builds of significant size and detail.
+- Build a small town with a recommended count of 10 original builds of significant size and detail.

 - Have a town hall in their town, which declares the name of the town and the name of the mayor.